adamkurth/reborn_dev/doc/source/sampling_binning.rst

 `meshgrid function <https://docs.scipy.org/doc/numpy/reference/generated/numpy.meshgrid.html>`_
 allows for both so-called "matrix indexing" and "Cartesian indexing", and the default behavior of meshgrid is to scramble the the ordering of indices without a trace of reasoning in the documentation.
-Importantly, there is no notion of ":math:`x`", ":math:`y`" and ":math:`z`" coordinates in bornagain -- the only important matter here is that we be consistent in the way that we order vector components, and the above example defines the ordering that is assumed everywhere in bornagain.
+Importantly, there is no notion of ":math:`x`", ":math:`y`" and ":math:`z`" coordinates in reborn -- the only important matter here is that we be consistent in the way that we order vector components, and the above example defines the ordering that is assumed everywhere in reborn.
 This ordering derives from the numpy indexing conventions (not the bizarre default behavior of meshgrid).

 Saving density maps